Structed/sample-playfab-eventstream-handler/blog/Extend PlayFab with Azure Functions.md

 Each PlayFab API request has a corresponding Request object, which is named accordingly and is located in the Namespace `PlayFab.<API TYPE>Models`, where `<API TYPE>` corresponds to one of the many APIs, like the Server, Admin, User or Authentication APIs, among others.

-The `UpdateUserDataRequest` *requires* a `PlayerId`, so it knows which Player to update.
+The `UpdateUserDataRequest` *requires* a `PlayFabId` to know which Object to update.
+In our case, we want to update a Player, thus we need to pass a `PlayerId`, so it knows which Player to update.
 You can retrieve that from the Context that we deserialized earlier.

-Now to the core: Adding a `Dictionary<string, string>` as Data, containing Key/Value pairs for the Data we want to set on the Player- e.g. the amount of Mana.
+Now to the core: Adding a `Dictionary<string, string>` as `Data`, containing Key/Value pairs for the Data we want to set on the Player- e.g. the amount of Mana.

 #### Sending the Request
     PlayFabResult<PlayFab.ServerModels.UpdateUserDataResult> result = await PlayFabServerAPI.UpdateUserDataAsync(updateUserDataRequest);